What Is the Average Settlement for 3 Epidural Injections?

 Most epidural injection injury claims settle within several months to over a year depending on treatment duration, liability disputes, and future medical recommendations.

-Cases involving permanent disability or future surgery generally take longer to resolve because future damages must be carefully evaluated.
+Cases involving permanent disability, ongoing pain management, or future surgery generally take longer to resolve because future damages must be carefully evaluated.
+The more uncertainty that exists regarding future medical treatment and long-term impairment, the more time insurers, attorneys, and medical experts typically need to accurately assess settlement value.

 Can You Recover Compensation for Pain and Suffering?